cloud66/help-old/_posts/toolbelt/2013-01-02-stack-links.md

 ---

 ## Linking stacks to folders
-Your stacks are deployed from your codebase, which resides in a folder in your development environment.
+A stack is deployed based on your codebase, which resides in a folder in your development environment.
 You can run the Toolbelt from anywhere on the system, regardless of which folder you are in, but it's easier if you link a folder to a stack to make it easier to use.
 This means that all commands you run with the Toolbelt will run on a specific stack when you are in that folder.

-You can link the current folder to a stack UID with the `save` command.
+Link your current folder to a stack UID with the `save` command.

 {% highlight bash %}
 $ cd ~/work/stack_a
 $ c66 save --stack 95b1645ed03e4d14a24c91456566ba63
 {% endhighlight %}

-Once you've done that, the `~/work/stack_a` is associated with Stack A going forward.
-Now you can simply change to `~/work/stack_a` folder and just run the deploy command without the `--stack` parameter.
+Doing so will associate `~/work/stack_a` with Stack A, meaning that you can run commands in `~/work/stack_a` without the `--stack` parameter.

 {% highlight bash %}
 $ cd ~/work/stack_a
 $ c66 deploy
 {% endhighlight %}

+There are two ways to retrieve your stack UID:

+1. Use the `c66 list` command
+2. Under the <i>Stack Information</i> item of the stack menu in the web dashboard

 ### Example
 Let's imagine the following: